ScoutsLog/Scouts-Log/README.md

 EyeWire Scouts' Log
 ====================
-This extension allows scouts, scythes, and admins to track cell/cube issues within EyeWire.
-The features used in this extension work in conjunction with the <a href="http://scoutslog.org/">scoutslog.org</a> web site.
+This application allows scouts, scythes, and admins to track cell/cube issues within EyeWire.
+The application works directly within the EyeWire web site in conjunction with the <a href="http://scoutslog.org/">scoutslog.org</a> web site.

 Requirements
 --------------------
-In order to use this extension, the following requirements must be met:
+In order to use this application, the following requirements must be met:

 * User must have an active EyeWire (eyewire.org) account
 * User must be assigned one, or more, of the following roles: